FoamScience/manim-present/README.md

 # Manim present

 This a template for manim-based presentations that is manipulated by a YAML configuration file.
 Mainly geared towards AI agents interactions.
+The outcome is an HTML presentation with metadata put in a `package.json` file.

-> [!NOTES]
+> [!NOTE]
 > Producing fancy but linear presentations with this tool should be easy and requires no
 > Python coding.
 But this is at very early stages of development, so expect things
-> change a lot
+> change frequently

-[manim-present](https://github.com/FoamScience/manim-present) repository provides an example presentation to showcase implemented features, but here some design principles:
+[manim-present](https://github.com/FoamScience/manim-present) repository provides an example presentation to showcase implemented features, but here are some design principles:

 1. The presentation flow is **mostly linear**.
 Often, the last rendered item is used as an anchor for the next one.